MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/name-property-example.md

 ---
-title: Name Property Example
+title: Name property example
 keywords: fm20.chm5225156
 f1_keywords:
 - fm20.chm5225156
 ms.prod: office
 ms.assetid: d15fecd4-e195-3026-5c7c-5e0780f2f132
-ms.date: 06/08/2017
+ms.date: 11/14/2018
 ---

-# Name Property Example
+# Name property example

-The following example displays the  **Name** property of each control on a form.
-This example uses the **Controls** collection to cycle through all the controls placed directly on the Userform.
+The following example displays the **[Name](name-propertye-microsoft-forms.md)** property of each control on a form.
+This example uses the **[Controls](controls-collection-microsoft-forms.md)** collection to cycle through all the controls placed directly on the Userform.

 To use this example, copy this sample code to the Declarations portion of a form.
 Make sure that the form contains a **[CommandButton](commandbutton-control.md)** named CommandButton1 and several other controls.

 ```vb